lfortran/lfortran/doc/man/lfortran.md

 - `-h, --help`: Print this help message and exit
 - `-S`: Emit assembly, do not assemble or link
 - `-c`: Compile and assemble, do not link
-- `-o TEXT`: Specify the file to place the output into
+- `-o TEXT`: Specify the file to place the compiler's output into
 - `-v`: Be more verbose
 - `-E`: Preprocess only; do not compile, assemble, or link
 - `-l TEXT ...`: Link library option